Quick answer

 | Spouse inherits assets exceeding the nil-rate band | Potential inheritance tax liability upon the surviving spouse’s death |

-It’s also worth noting that while spousal exemption is a valuable relief, careful planning is still necessary to minimize potential inheritance tax liabilities in the future.
-For more information on making tax-free gifts, you can visit our page on inheritance tax-free gifts.
+It’s also worth noting that while spousal exemption is a valuable relief, careful planning is still necessary to mitigate potential inheritance tax liabilities in the future.
+For more information on making outside the scope of IHT gifts, you can visit our page on inheritance outside the scope of IHT gifts.

 The Role of the Nil Rate Band